jules2689/trudeau/docs/2020-04-17/post_news.md

 Myself and My colleagues spend most of our day doing that.
 We have listened very carefully. and some things we're able to dotoday.
-In the case, for instance, withnewfoundland and Labrador there's further initiatives thatwe're looking at to keep the industry competitive.
+In the case, for instance, withnewfoundland and Labrador, there's further initiatives thatwe're looking at to keep the industry competitive.
 We'll be working with them onthat.
 I'd like to take the opportunity to speak to how constructive our relationship has been with theprovinces.
 I enjoy very good relationships with energy ministers and natural resource ministers right across the country, andcanadians should know how constructive they've been, particularly the three energy ministers from the three oil andgas-producing provinces innewfoundland and labrador andsaskatchewan and, of course, Alberta.
-They have been very, veryconstructive. and a lot of what we've beenable to do we've been able to dotogether.[please stand by]at this point?
+They have been very, veryconstructive. and a lot of what we've beenable to do we've been able to dotogether.
+[please stand by]at this point?